najibghadri/Shapr3DHomework/README.md

 ### Stress testing

+I decied to use Linux cURL for testing.
+It is written in C, it's low level and gives accurate results.
+I tested on the two main endpoints:

+Getting a list of all conversions for a user:

+`GET /shapr/conversion/` : Get all conversions for a user

+Initiating new conversions:

+`POST /shapr/conversion/`: Create a new conversion transaction

+`POST /shapr/upload/`: Upload a file to a conversion

 ## Modifications for real production
 The front-end server should be decomposed into request, processing and storage server:
  - Request server + front-end server - I suggest an EC2 instance with Node.js cluster (and nginx). (server.js)